EPW80/Semaphores/README.md

 # Semaphore implementation

-This assignment involves creating a multi-threaded program that prints out specific patterns like "ping, pong, pung" in a deterministic manner.
+A multi-threaded program that prints out specific patterns like "ping, pong, pung" in a deterministic manner.
 The output should be consistent across multiple runs.
 This is achieved by the use of semaphores to control the order of printing by different threads.
-The assignment is a practical exercise in interprocess or inter-thread communication, focusing on concepts such as Producer/Consumer, Reader/Writer, and Dining Philosophers problems.
+This is a practical exercise in interprocess or inter-thread communication, focusing on concepts such as Producer/Consumer, Reader/Writer, and Dining Philosophers problems.

 ## Requirements